R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 You might be familiar with the JVM option `-Xmx` which allows you to set the maximum heap size of a JVM based application.
 Most of the time in a normal JVM application you can just leave this setting alone and let the JVM decide the heap size.
-However the option is there in case you need to increase beyond the default maximum, or if you want to configure your application to use less memory to co-exist with other applications.
+However, the option is there in case you need to increase beyond the default maximum, or if you want to configure your application to use less memory to co-exist with other applications.

 The `maxHeapSize` setting provides the same control over heap memory as the JVM provides, but for the runtime